chupotle/Runic-Recruits/README.md

 # Runic-Recruits

-## Idea: Runic Recruits - Twitch Integrated “Ladder/Tourney” System.
+## Idea: Runic Recruits - Twitch Integrated “Community Challenge” System.

 ### Purpose and Focus:
 >Our main focus with the implementation of this feature is for streamers, content creators, or even a group of friends to make a community-based leaderboard to engage in friendly competition.
 This is not a replacement for a ranking ladder, but rather a casual competition.